Range Rover Velar Rear Brake Pad Replacement in Dubai

 What Happens If You Ignore Worn Brake Pads?

-Dashboard Brake Warning Light is On
+Brake Warning Light

-• If you’ve ignored the squeaking and now hear grinding, that means the pads are completely worn out.
+If you’ve ignored the squeaking and now hear a deep, grinding sound, it means the pads are completely worn down.
+At this point, the rotors are likely damaged, leading to a more expensive repair.

 Which Brake Pads Are Right for Your Range Rover Velar?